programmermap/karlsruhe-germany/README.md

 Contributing
 --------------------------------------------------------------------------------
-Please create or edit [CONTRIBUTIONS.md](CONTRIBUTIONS.md) to add an own category.
-They will be inserted into the README file with the next update.
+Please create or edit [CONTRIBUTIONS.md](CONTRIBUTIONS.md) to add own submissions.
+They will be inserted into the README.md file with the next update.
+Feel free to create an issue if you have any questions.